 - Content types – No downstream processes happen.
 When you define a content record, iMIS examines the Published content type objects in the iMIS database to determine how to display the corresponding content item when added to the content record.

-Note: The default five-minute polling interval can be modified, but be aware that each polling process consumes a small amount of system resources so there is a performance tradeoff in specifying a more frequent polling interval.
-Contact ASI Hosting for assistance modifying the polling interval.
+Note: You can change this default five-minute polling interval if desired, but be aware that each polling process consumes a small amount of system resources so there is a performance tradeoff in specifying a more frequent polling interval.
+To change the polling interval, edit the value of the Sitemap.CachePeriod key (expressed in minutes) in the <SystemParams> declaration in the web.config file for the iMIS application (IIS application \iMIS).

 If so, the publishing service examines the Published content record object in the iMIS database and then renders a corresponding .aspx file and places that file in the appropriate location in the server's local file system so that IIS can serve that page to browsers that request the content record's corresponding navigation item link.